List of Shortland Street characters introduced in 1992: Margot Warner

 Margot, Lady Warner (née Worthington) was the alcoholic mother of Chris Warner (Michael Galvin).
 She was portrayed by Glynis McNicoll throughout the nineties and by Dinah Priestley for her death in 2003.

-Margot and husband - Bruce (Ken Blackburn) visited Chris in 1992 and the following year Margot was shocked to learn her daughter, Amanda (Stephanie Jack) was still alive with Bruce claiming she had died at birth.
+Guy (Craig Parker) and Chris' girlfriend Alison (Danielle Cormack) visited Margot in late 1992 and she expressed her upset at husband - Bruce (Ken Blackburn) withholding money for her charity work.
+The following year Margot was shocked to learn her daughter, Amanda (Stephanie Jack) was still alive with Bruce claiming she had died at birth.
 The loveless marriage took a toll on Margot and she turned to alcohol and Guy (Craig Parker) convinced her to seek help.
 At the alcoholic help groups, she befriended Bruce's rival - Michael McKenna (Paul Gittins) and many suspected an affair.
 Margot returned for Guys birthday in 1994 and expressed concern at Chris' interracial relationship with Rebecca Frost (Luisa Burgess).
 In 1995 following Bruce's death, Margot confessed she was not Guy's biological mother but nonetheless was thrilled with the arrival of his daughter - Tuesday (uncredited actress).
 In 1996 she attended Chris' wedding.
 In 2003 a very sick Margot reappeared and became friendly with Dom (Shane Cortese).
 Chris suspected Dom was after his mother's money and when she succumbed to her cancer, was shocked that Dom was included in her will.
 It was soon revealed that Margot had discovered Dom was the result of an affair Bruce had, meaning he was Chris' half-brother.
 This was later disproven but as a result of bitter jealousy, Dom carried out a long-term smear campaign against Chris and attempted to murder him.
 In 2014, Chris' newborn daughter Trinity (Maya Ruriko Doura) was given the middle-name of Margot in her grandmothers honour.